 The active substances in anticoagulant rodenticide products have been re-evaluated, with special attention paid to the risk mitigation measures.
 The opinions approved by the Biocidal Products Committee of the European Chemicals Agency (ECHA) in June 2016 define user-group-specific conditions, and the opinions also contain elements to be taken into account in connection with the approval of substances.
 The opinions state that Member States can make exceptions to the conditions defined in mutually recognised authorisations based on Article 37 of the Biocidal Product Regulation (528/2012).
-Active substances will be authorised in a vote by the Standing Committee on Biocides in March 2017 at the latest.
+Active substances were approved in a vote by the Standing Committee on Biocides in June 2017.
 Usually, the conditions specified in the opinions are included as is in the implementing regulations on active substances that constitute binding legislation in the Member States.
 Tukes also intends to follow the elements given in the opinions as far as possible.

-The new risk mitigation measures concern the rodenticide re-authorisation applications, which must be completed by the end of February 2017.
+The new risk mitigation measures concern the rodenticide product renewal applications.
 The new risk mitigation measures will become valid for the users of rodenticides in early 2018, when the new rodenticide products that have been granted an authorisation enter the market.